 It is basically with the power of Ayurveda that we can actually curb this disease and bring back the health of the patient to its normal status.
 The Gout treatment in Ayurveda is completely safe and ensures long term effects.
 The objective of any good Ayurvedic hospital is to bring the person more close to nature and ensure that he will sustain a healthy and purposeful life in the coming ages.
 The Gout treatment in ayurveda can be done by the help of various therapies listed below:

 Therapies like Snehapanam, Virechanam, Abhyanga swedam, Vasti, Navarakizhi, etc are very useful in treating or even curing Vatarakta.

 - Panchakarma Therapy - Detoxification therapy like medicated enema and purgation along with oil massage decrease the concentration of plasma uric acid level and its inflammatory stages in both acute and chronic conditions and serves as gout treatment in ayurveda.

 - Nidanaparivarjana - Natural treatment for gout can be done with the help of this therapy.
 Various factors like trauma, use of steroids, pain killers, etc. need to be avoided.

 - Abhyangam - This therapy includes the application of oil all over the body.
 A gentle massage using medicated and herbal oil can improve blood circulation.
 Abhyangam is one of the best treatments in Ayurveda cure for gout.

 - Shodhanachikitsa (Bio-cleansing therapies) followed by Samanachikitsa (Palliative therapy) may be done.

 - Snehapana (Internal oleation) – This therapy is also done as Gout treatment in ayurveda with the help of various herbal oils.

-- Virechana - This is the therapy with herbal medications in half glass of warm milk at bed time in night is recommended to depression patients.
+- Virechana - This is the therapy with herbal medications in half a glass of warm milk at bedtime at night is recommended to depression patients.

 There are several causes of gout such as: